CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 Each listed feature collection is described by a subset of its metadata, including name, title, description and extent.
-A set of links provide URLs for accessing:
+A list of links provide URLs for accessing:

 * `self` - the feature collection metadata
-* `alt` - the feature collection metadata as an HTML view
+* `alternate` - the feature collection metadata as an HTML view
 * `items` - the feature collection data items